CallMeZhou/calc/readme.md

 - jq (a small Linux command line tool)
 - A working Internet/Intranet connection

-*(I, of course, assume you are a mighty C/C++ programmer with good understanding of web applications.
+*(I assume you are a mighty C/C++ programmer with good understanding of web applications.
 I know you are, otherwise you won't get here.)*

 Build steps: